-This section examines the philosophical significance of coalgebras and the Booleanvalued models of set-theoretic languages to which they are dual.
+This section examines the philosophical significance of coalgebras and the Boolean-valued models of set-theoretic languages to which they are dual.
 I argue that, similarly to second-order logical consequence, (i) the 'mathematical entanglement' of $\Omega$ -logical validity does not undermine its status as a relation of pure logic; and (ii) both the modal profile and model-theoretic characterization of $\Omega$ -logical consequence provide a guide to its epistemic tractability.
-I argue, then, that there are several considerations adducing in favor of the claim that the interpretation of the concept of set constitutively involves hyperintensional notions.
-The role of coalgebras in (i) characterizing the modal profile of $\Omega$ -logical
+I argue,

-$^{14}\mathrm{Observational}$ type theory countenances 'structure identity principles' which are type equivalences between identification types, and the theory is said to be observational because the type formation rules satisfy structure preserving definitional equal-'The idea of itv.
-Higher observational type theory holds for propositional equality. higher observational type theory is to make these and analogous structural characterizations of identification types be part of their definitional inference rules, thus building the structure identity principle right into the rewrite rules of the type theory' (2023: https://ncatlab.org/nlab/show/higher+observational+type+theory).
+$^{14}$ Observational type theory countenances 'structure identity principles' which are type equivalences between identification types, and the theory is said to be observational because the type formation rules satisfy structure preserving definitional equality.
+Higher observational type theory holds for propositional equality.
+'The idea of higher observational type theory is to make these and analogous structural characterizations of identification types be part of their definitional inference rules, thus building the structure identity principle right into the rewrite rules of the type theory' (2023: https://ncatlab.org/nlab/show/higher+observational+type+theory).
 Shulman (2022) argues that higher observational type theory is one way to make the Univalence Axiom computable.
 Wright (2012c: 120) defines Hume's Principle as a pair of inference rules, and higher observational type theory might be one way to make first-order abstraction principles defined via inference rules, although not higher-order abstraction principles, computable.
 The Burali-Forti paradox could be circumvented, because the target abstraction principles wouldn't be based on isomorphism like the Univalence Axiom.
 See Burali-Forti (1897/1967).
 Hodes (1984) and Hazen (1985) note that abstraction principles based on isomorphism with unrestricted comprehension entrain the paradox.
 I avoid the Burali-Forti paradox in my abstraction principle for two-dimensional hyperintensions because the definition is not augmented to secondorder logic like in the abstractionist foundations of mathematics, is instead taken in isolation, and the definition defines functions from sets of epistemic states taken as actual to sets of metaphysical states to extensions.